Who’s Doing Instructional Guitar Videos Right?

 Excellent instructors, production values and rich content are the hallmarks of TrueFire, no exception here.

 My only complaint would again be a lack of reference images for theory.

-Don’t let the relatively short running time of just over 8 minutes fool you, you’ll easily get great value.
-This one video with it’s familiar Latin flavor, is representative of a wide range of quality videos from this particular series.
+Don’t let the relatively short running time of just over 8 minutes fool you, because you’ll easily get great value.
+This one video, with it’s familiar Latin flavor, represents of a wide range of quality videos from this particular series.
 Check out the other videos from Marc and you have one heck of a punch.

 Acoustic Blues Guitar Lesson

 Brought to you by Brian Sherrill of ActiveMelody.com.

 I found Brian really personable with excellent descriptive explanations of the material.
 What he lacks in a theoretical background he makes up for in delivery.
 And that is the power of the human persona.

 In doing a bit of background research, I found he is affiliated with a large education company which would help to explain his natural aptitude for communication and patient teaching style.
 He even has an endorsement on his website from famous actor James Woods – how cool is that!